josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 This interfaces exposes a managed buffer.

-**Note:** This type not allow public implementation or inheritance.
+**Note:** This type not allows public implementation or inheritance.

 #### Static Methods: